Interested in Your Own Personally Branded Magazine? Click Here!

 Potential Profitability

 If you do it well and choose the right location, you may be able to realize a significant profit on your newly constructed home.
-By working with a well-regarded architect and home builder, you have the opportunity to create a showplace that will only grow in value during the years that you live there.
+By working with a well-regarded architect and housebuilder, you have the opportunity to create a showplace that will only grow in value during the years that you live there.
 In addition, you can build a carriage house or guest home as a potential rental property on-site, allowing you to offset your costs and increase your return on investment.

 Lower Risk

-When you buy a resale home you may be buying someone else’s leaky roof or worn out air conditioning system.
+When you buy a resale home, you may be buying someone else’s leaky roof or worn out air conditioning system.
 Even with a home inspection, it’s hard to know what problems you’ll find once you move in.
 A new construction home offers you the opportunity to start out fresh with a new structure, new systems, and less chance of unpleasant surprises.

 drilling into a plank of wood